Top 150 Frequently Asked Core Java Interview Question

 Answer: Following are the various OOPs concepts:

 ● Abstraction- Representing essential features without the need to give out background details.
-The technique is used for creating a new suitable data type for some specific application.
+This technique is used for creating a new suitable data type for some specific application.

 ● Class- A group of similar entities.